DEAL-US/AYNEXT/README.md

 ## Future work

-Add an option to consider two relation inverses when they overlap to a certain degree, instead of only when there is perfect overlapping.
+* Add an option to consider two relation inverses when they overlap to a certain degree, instead of only when there is perfect overlapping.
+* Add additional export formats for the training and test sets